 Many campgrounds and RV facilities are open all year, depending on the weather — you even can stay in a yurt at Cave Lake State Park near Ely.
 All single campsites are first come, first served.
 Reservations are required for areas designated for group camping or day use.
 Trailheads are well marked, and facilities at many parks include RV dump stations, showers, and day-use facilities for groups.
 For information on Off-Highway Vehicles (OHV) registration, go to Department of Motor Vehicle (DMV) website.

 Several parks offer seasonal programs: You can see Civil War re-enactors fire their rifles or go on a moonlight hike.
 Live performances in summer include the Shakespeare Festival at Lake Tahoe’s Sand Harbor and Super Summer Theater at Spring Mountain State Park near Las Vegas.

 Although you can get into most parks year-round, it’s best to check ahead in winter, as access roads can be blocked by snow.
 Sledding, ice skating, and ice fishing are popular cold-weather activities.
 Cave Lake State Park near Ely hosts the White Pine Fire and Ice Show, which features a snow sculpture contest and fireworks.

 Nevada State Parks offer you plenty to do all year long.
 Please enjoy your visit to our website — and to our many state parks.

 OTHER IMPORTANT ISSUES/EVENTS:

-December 3, 2013- The Division of State Parks will be holding a public hearing to solicit comments on proposed State Park regulations (Nevada Administrative Code, Chapter 407) in Carson City and video conferenced from the Southern Region Headquarters in Las Vegas.
-Download Notice of Public Hearing with the date, time and location.
-Download the agenda and the proposed changes.
+February 26, 2014 – State Parks will be holding a public hearing on March 31, 2014, to solicit comments on proposed State Park regulations in Carson City, Nevada.
+Download Notice of Intent to Act on a Regulation for the time and location.
+Download the agenda and proposed changes.